Andrew Callaghan: Abso Lutely Productions and This Place Rules

 In May 2020, Doing Things Media and Abso Lutely Productions entered a deal to develop a television series based on All Gas No Brakes.
 Callaghan said the partnership began when Eric Wareheim, one half of the comedy duo Tim & Eric alongside Tim Heidecker, privately messaged him on Twitter to ask about creating a television series.
 As the co-founders of Abso Lutely, Wareheim, Heidecker, and Dave Kneebone would serve as executive producers; Callaghan, Reid Hailey, and Max Benator would serve as executive producers for Doing Things Media.
 Following Callaghan's departure from Doing Things Media, Heidecker confirmed that Abso Lutely would still be working with Callaghan on "something major".

 On the Fear& podcast in July 2021, Callaghan revealed he had created a documentary film with Abso Lutely about the 2020 United States presidential election.

 The title was later revealed to be This Place Rules.
 Directed and executive produced by Callaghan, the film followed him as he interviewed people involved in events leading up to the January 6 United States Capitol attack.
 It was released by HBO Max and A24 on December 30, 2022, with Jonah Hill being added to the list of executive producers.

+On January 5, 2023 the first of several accusations of sexual assault and sexual coercion by Callaghan surfaced.
+On January 12, Tim Heidecker said on his weekly Office Hours Live podcast that he and his comedy partner Eric Wareheim have “no plans” to work with Callaghan in the future, effectively ending Callaghan's relationship with Abso Lutely Productions.